Improved Health with Expert Care at the Sleep Disorders Center at Providence

 - Parasomnias – This is the name given to a group of sleep disorders that disturb not only our sleep, but the sleep of those around us.
 According to the Sleep Foundation (SF), they include:

-Our Sleep Disorders Institute provides diagnostic services and treatment for patients of all ages suffering from sleep disorders.
+Our Sleep Disorders Center provides diagnostic services and treatment for patients of all ages suffering from sleep disorders.
 The professional staff uses a multidisciplinary approach to diagnose and treat patients who suffer from a variety of sleep disorders, including:

 - Sleep Disorder Breathing